avsavani/HubermanGPT/README.md

 There is a 200ms delay between each request to avoid rate limiting.

-This process will take 2 houra.
+This process will take 2 hours.

+To pause the process use ctrl + c.
+To resume the process use npm run embed again.
+It will start from where it left off.

 ### App